Ashok0/EnderalVREssentials-Nightly/README.md

 [**Myths and Legends VI - The Forgotten One v1.02**](https://www.nexusmods.com/enderalspecialedition/mods/25?tab=files): Adds a new Myths and Legends book, a new dungeon, and a completely new creature with unique mechanics.

+[**Yero's Cave Full v1.1**](https://www.nexusmods.com/enderalspecialedition/mods/376?tab=files): Enhances Yero's cave by adding an unique boss and exchanges the way of how soul gems are filled.

+[**Fire of the Mountain SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/377?tab=files): This is the translation of a very nice quest mod.
+I've either enhanced it a bit as there were some slight issues.

 [**Playable Half Starling Race v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/100?tab=files): Adds Half Starlings as a playable race.

 [**Starlings Leveled v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/132?tab=files): Adjusts the Starlings to level with the player.